johnsblevins/AzureLandingZones/templates/entlz/README.md

     Script loops through the initiative folder structure and looks for all files matching the "assign.*.json" pattern.
 Each assignement is deployed to the scope provided in the assignment JSON file.
 Assignment scopes are generalized in these files by using the pattern %%entlzprefix%%  to refer to the enterprise scale root management group.
 The script finds and replaces all instances of this pattern with the value provided in entlzprefix environment variable when making assignments.

-The default set of policy assignments on the management group hierarchy is as follows:
+The following graphic shows the default set of policy assignments within the management group hierarchy:

     Tenant (/)
         Tenant Root Group
             entlz (Root)